ominusliticus/ominusliticus.github.io/index.md

   Hi!
   My name is Kevin Ingles, I am a theoretical physicist studying high energy phenomenology at The Ohio State University.
-  My interest in theoretical physics was sparked by the fictional character Sheldon Cooper.
+  My interest in theoretical physics was sparked by the fictional character, Sheldon Cooper.
-  Though, my research, unlike his, is closer to reality.
   In graduate school I have primarily been concerned with the phenomenology of Quantum Chromodynamics (QCD).
   I have studied topics such as quark-gluon plasmas and hadron spectroscopy.
   QCD is a very rich theory due to its non-Abelian nature.
-  I am most interest in non-perturbative phenomena such as instantons and how these topological modes evolve and behave in various energy density regimes.

   My hope is to to become a tenured professor at a R2 university or liberal arts college, as my passion is largely in mentoring aspiring scientists.